srivats666/ImageSearchApp/README.md

 Overriding onFailure method in JsonHttpResponseHandler to handle error messages and notify user appropriately.

 Externalizing error messages, spinner and labels to strings.xml.
+Packaging and organizing the code.

+Used launchMode to alter the task stack behavior of the activity.

 Advanced: Robust error handling, check if internet is available, handle error cases, network failures.